-It is important to note that test-takers have just one chance to pass each academic year.
+It’s important to note that test-takers have just one chance to pass each academic year.
 Finding a test center can be a challenge if you live outside of Asia, so you may have to make a special trip to Japan to take the exam.

 If, on the other hand, you wish to study abroad through your school, the admission process will differ based on your location and where you plan to study.
 Some programs require an essay while others have their own special admission tests.
 Speak to officials in your institution for assistance.

-3. Seek Monetary Assistance
+3. Seek Financial Assistance